Juana Romani: As a painter

-Her painting, heir to a pictorial tradition linked to the antiquity and marked by the influence of her masters (from Jean-Jacques Henner to Ferdinand Roybet), stages strong and sensual female figures drawn from biblical history, theater, opera, history and art history.
+Her painting, heir to a pictorial tradition linked to the antiquity and marked by the influence of her masters (from Henner to Roybet), stages strong and sensual female figures drawn from biblical history, theater, opera, history and art history.
 Romani painted Biblical heroines in her signature romantic style.
 With their long billowing hair, enigmatic poses, Romani's figures exude a mysticism and power that feels both in line with the height of 1900s Paris and fashion today.